A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: The Flexible Job Shop Scheduling Problem

-The class of FJSSPs consists of NP-complete~\cite{10.5555/574848} combinatorial optimization problems that require to sequence a series of operations on a subset of available machines in such a way that a certain cost function $C$ is minimized.
-The machines are not necessarily homogeneous which allows for different processing times for each operation, depending on which machine it is assigned to.

-Using the notation from~\cite{hutter_interior-point_2024}, the general representation of a FJSSP introduces a set of $n$ jobs $\mathcal{J}=\{J_1,\dots,J_n\}$ that need to be processed on a set of $m$ machines $\mathcal{M}=\{M_1,\dots,M_m\}$.
+The FJSSP class consists of NP-complete combinatorial optimization problems that require to sequence a series of operations on a subset of available machines while minimizing a certain cost function $C$~\cite{10.5555/574848}.
+The machines are not necessarily homogeneous, meaning that the processing time for each operation depends on the machine it is assigned to.
+Using the notation from~\cite{hutter_interior-point_2024}, the general FJSSP representation introduces a set of $n$ jobs $\mathcal{J}=\{J_1,\dots,J_n\}$ that need to be processed on a set of $m$ machines $\mathcal{M}=\{M_1,\dots,M_m\}$.
 Each of these jobs $J_i \: (i=1,\dots,n)$ consists of a predetermined sequence of $n_i$ operations.
-To this end, the notation $O_{i,j}$ refers to the $j$th operation within job $i$.
-Each of these operations $O_{i,j}$ is performed by one of the $m_{i,j}$ admissible machines in the set $\mathcal{M}_{i,j} \subset \mathcal{M}$.
-If operation $O_{i,j}$ is assigned to a specific machine, this machine is denoted by $M_{i,j}$.
-The total number of operations in a FJSSP can thus be calculated as $ \texttt{N} = \sum_{i=1}^n n_i$.
+The total number of operations is thus calculated as $ \texttt{N} = \sum_{i=1}^n n_i$.
 Accordingly, the ratio of the total amount of operations and the number of jobs gives the average number of operations per job $\frac{\texttt{N}}{n}$.
-The constant processing time of operation $O_{i,j}$ on machine $M_k \in \mathcal{M}_{i,j} \: (k=1 ,\dots, m)$ is given as $T_{i,j,k}$.
+Moreover, the $j$th operation within the $i$th job $J_i$ is refered to as $O_{i,j}$.
+Each operations $O_{i,j}$ is performed by one of the $m_{i,j}$ admissible machines in the subset $\mathcal{M}_{i,j} \subset \mathcal{M}$.
+The constant processing time of operation $O_{i,j}$ on machine $M_k \in \mathcal{M}_{i,j} \: (k=1 ,\dots, m_{i,j})$ is given as $T_{i,j,k}$.
 The minimum processing duration among all possible operation-machine combinations of a single problem instance is referred to as ${T}_{\min}$.
 Conversely, the maximum processing duration is ${T}_{\max}$.
 Their difference defines the so-called duration span $\Delta T = {T}_{\max} - {T}_{\min}$.
-In common scenarios, the general representation of an FJSSP assumes that all orders are known and all machines are operational at time $0$.
+The general FJSSP representation assumes that all jobs are known and all machines are operational at time $0$.